 The Ford Transit Chassis Cab combines the strength of a heavy truck with the agility of a light commercial vehicle.
 An ultra-tough ladder-frame is available in five different lengths, single/double cab and front, rear, or all-wheel drive.
 A comprehensive range of Special Vehicle Options (SVO) are available such as Ford One-Stop 1 or 3-way Tipper, Dropside, CurtainSlider, Luton and Box Van.

-NEW FORD TRANSIT CHASSIS VAN
+FORD TRANSIT CHASSIS CAB

 The tough and durable chassis provides an excellent foundation for most specialised bodies.
 The streamlined shape helps to cut through the air more efficiently to maximise fuel efficiency and high-tech lights provide better visibility.